JackDamniel/Jack-Damniel/README.md

 🚀 I'm actively developing a flight-planner application, that is based on TDD principles.

-💻 Additionally, I specialize in building responsive UIs using TypeScript, CSS, Bootstrap, TanStack Router, and other cutting-edge technologies.
+💻 Additionally, I have built responsive UI using TypeScript, CSS, Bootstrap, TanStack Router, and other cutting-edge technologies which can be seen in the "UI" project.

+🤝 I believe in the power of collaboration and am always open to working together on exciting projects.

+🌟 Whether it's enhancing this repository, exploring new ideas, or tackling challenges together,

+    - feel free to reach out!
+Let's create impactful solutions and innovate in the world of software development.